 Subject to certain exemptions, you have a right to be told whether South Yorkshire Police holds any information about you (your ‘personal data’) and a right to be provided with a copy of that personal data within a 40 day period.
 The Data Protection Act means that in certain circumstances South Yorkshire Police may not be able to provide you with some personal data, for example, information that identifies other individuals.
 If you wish to exercise those rights, please follow the instructions below.

-There are two types of Subject Access request forms for requesting information:
+There are two ways to apply for Subject Access to request information:

 SA1 FORM LOCAL SEARCH (SA1Local Form Search) Access to information about yourself,held by the South Yorkshire Police on South Yorkshire Police databases;i.e. crime reports.